Useful

 H Word and I Word = Good

-Take a look at my page called The H Word and Beyond.
+Take a look at my page about the famous demonized medicines called The H Word and Beyond.
 You might also want to look at my page called Zinc and Quercetin.
-My sister and I have been taking those two supplements since summer of 2020 in the hopes that they would scare away the flu and other viruses (or at least make them less severe).
+My sister and I have been taking zinc and quercetin since the summer of 2020 in the hopes that they would scare away the flu and other viruses (or at least make them less severe).
+Here's one more page to check out: My Sister's Experiences With COVID-19.

 B Vitamins = Good

 Some people appear to have a mental illness because they have a vitamin B deficiency.
 For example, the wife of a guy I used to chat with online had severe mood swings which seemed to be caused by food allergies or intolerances.
 She would became irrational, obnoxious, throw tantrums, and generally act like she had a mental illness.
 The horrid behavior stopped after she started taking a vitamin B complex.
 I've been taking Jarrow B-Right (#ad) for many years.
 It makes me much easier to live with.
+I wonder how many people with schizophrenia and other mental mental illnesses could be helped by taking a B complex once or twice a day with meals (depending on their weight)?

 Soy = Bad

-Unfermented soy is bad!
-“When she stopped eating soy, the mental problems went away.”
+Unfermented soy is bad!When she stopped eating soy, the mental problems went away.”
 Fermented soy doesn't bother me, but the various versions of unfermented soy (soy flour, soybean oil, and so on) that are used in all kinds of products these days causes a negative mental health reaction in me that a vitamin B complex can't tame.
 The sinister encroachment of soy has made the careful reading of ingredients a necessity.

 Wheat = Bad